Engr-Asad-Hussain/GraphQL/2. API_with_react_with_graphql/README.md

 3. Generate and copy Access Token from Github Personal Access Token.

-4. Create .env file in project folder and add REACT_APP_GITHUB_ACCESS_TOKEN=MyGithubAccessToken and save it.
+4. Create .env file in project folder and add REACT_APP_GITHUB_ACCESS_TOKEN=MyGithubAccessToken

+5. There are different examples in this project.
+  1. [GithubGraphQL1](https://github.com/Engr-Asad-Hussain/GraphQL/blob/main/2.%20API_with_react_with_graphql/src/githubGraphQL1.js): This example includes operation type as query.
+You will learn about headers, authentication, environmental variables and how to make query with graphql.